rl-institut/oemof-B3/docs/model_structure.rst

 Preprocessed datapackages
 -------------------------

+A preprocessed datapackage represents an instance of an energy system scenario.
-Preprocessed datapackages are a collection of .csv-files, one file for all busses and one for each component, stored in :file:`elements` (scalars data) and :file:`sequences` (time series for e.g. renewable feedin or demand profiles), stored in separate folders.
+It is a collection of .csv-files, one file for all busses and one for each component, stored in :file:`elements` (scalars data) and :file:`sequences` (time series for e.g. renewable feedin or demand profiles), stored in separate folders.
 Below is an example of the element file for the gas turbine of the base examples scenario, which can be found in